• Skip to primary navigation

 Watch your potatoes carefully so they do not burn.

 You can load these baked potatoes up with sour cream, butter, salt, pepper, cheese, bacon – whatever you like!
-They would also be great filled with Chili!
+They would also be great filled with a no bean chili or an Instant Pot Chili.

 loaded baked potato